periph/bootstrap/README.md

 ## Usage

-This example downloads the [latest Raspbian Stretch Lite image]( https://www.raspberrypi.org/downloads/raspbian/) and flashes it to an SDCard connected to the workstation.
+This example downloads the [latest RaspiOS Lite image]( https://www.raspberrypi.com/software/) and flashes it to an SDCard connected to the workstation.
 It setups the wifi and sends an email to you when it is done.